collective/pas.plugins.authomatic/README.md

 - Each provider can get an optional entry `propertymap`.
   It is a mapping from authomatic/provider user properties to plone user properties, like `"fullname": "name",`.
 Look at each providers documentation which properties are available.

+## Integration with Entra ID

+Enumeration PAS plugin: if you're using **pas.plugins.authomatic** with *Microsoft Entra ID*, we recommend pairing it with [pas.plugins.eea](https://github.com/eea/pas.plugins.eea) for proper user enumeration and metadata synchronization.
+This complementary plugin enables listing all the Entra ID users and groups and is compatible with both Plone 5 and Plone 6.

 ## Source Code and Contributions